rohitraj604/bds/README.md

   - Cut the cake and light candles
   - Typed name: "Trapti"
   - Share / copy link button
+  - Then comes a page with tree made up of hearts
+  - Then comes Some Birthday wishes and button to see next surprise
+  - Then comes a page with black looks like space containing a text "HBD Trapti" and a picture

 How to run:
 1. Install: `npm install`